Solomon Luna

-Solomon Luna (1858–1912) was an American rancher and banker.
+Solomon Luna (October 18, 1858 – August 29, 1912) was an American rancher and banker.
 He became one of the largest sheep owners in New Mexico.
 By the time of his death, "he was one of the wealthiest and most respected men in New Mexico."

 Early life

-Solomon Luna was born on October 18, 1858 in Los Lunas, New Mexico.
+Luna was born on October 18, 1858, in Los Lunas, New Mexico.
 His father was Antonio Luna and his mother, Isabella.

-Luna graduated from Saint Louis University in St. Louis, Missouri.
+Luna graduated from Saint Louis University.

 Career

 Luna was a rancher in New Mexico.
-In the 1880s, he sued William B. Slaughter and his brother John Bunyan Slaughter over rangeland they had claim; Luna won the lawsuit.
+In the 1880s, he sued William B. Slaughter and his brother John Bunyan Slaughter over rangeland they had claimed; Luna won the lawsuit.
 Meanwhile, he "became the largest sheep owner in New Mexico."

 Luna was the treasurer and tax collector of Valencia County from 1894 onwards.
 Luna was a delegate at the 1910 state constitutional convention.
 In 1911, when the New Mexico Territory became the state of New Mexico, Luna was elected in this same capacity.
-Additionally, Luna served as the president of Bank of Commerce in Albuquerque, New Mexico from 1904 onwards.
+Additionally, Luna served as the president of Bank of Commerce in Albuquerque, New Mexico, from 1904 onwards.